multiOTP/multiotp/raspberry/boot-part/multiotp-tree/usr/local/bin/multiotp/readme_5.9.7.0.txt

  * How to build a Raspberry Pi strong authentication server ?
  * How to install a local only strong authentication on a Windows machine ?
  * How to install a centralized 2FA server for Windows desktops or RDP login ?
+ * Adding 2FA with multiOTP to the Remote Desktop Web Access (RDWeb) on Windows
  * Same Windows generic account with multiple two-factor authentication accounts
  * Using multiOTP on Linux for SSH login
  * LDAP filter customization